Sharp Shooters

 Sharp Shooters is a 1928 American silent comedy film directed by John G. Blystone and starring George O'Brien, Lois Moran, and Noah Young.
-A print survives in the UCLA Film and Television Archive.
+A print survives in the UCLA Film & Television Archive.
 Sharp Shooters contains uncredited performances by Boris Karloff and Randolph Scott in his first film appearance.

 Plot

 George is a sailor and smooth-talking lady's man who believes in the adage "love 'em and leave 'em" when it comes to women.
 While on leave in Morocco, George meets Lorette, a fiery French dancing girl who falls madly in love with him, unaware that he has a girl in every port.
 Initially thinking of her as just another diversion, George soon discovers that he can't get rid of the girl.
 She follows him to the United States; he does his best to avoid her.
 Amused by George's predicament and feeling sorry for the girl, his two best friends, Tom and Jerry shanghai him aboard a vessel and arrange things so that George is unable to avoid Lorette.
 As a result, George surrenders to the inevitable and marries her.